Archaeology of Israel: Damage to sites

+After the 1948 Arab–Israeli War, Arab historic sites newly under Israel's control received little research and were neglected.
+Anti-Muslim sentiment in Israel led to Muslim cemeteries being damaged, continuing into the 1960s.

-From 1948 to 1967, the Jordanian authorities and military forces engaged in what was described as "calculated destruction" in the Jewish Quarter of the Old City.
+From 1948 to 1967, the Jordanian authorities and military forces engaged in what was described as "calculated destruction" in the Jewish Quarter of the Old City of Jerusalem.
 In a letter to the United Nations, Yosef Tekoa, Israel's representative to the UN, protested Jordan's "policy of wanton vandalism, desecration and violation," in which all the synagogues in the Old City apart from one were blown up or used as stables.
 A road was cut through the ancient historic Jewish graveyard on the Mount of Olives, and tens of thousands of tombstones, some dating from as early as 1 BCE, were torn out, broken or used as flagstones, steps and building materials in Jordanian military installations.

+On 10 June 1967, the Israeli army razed the Mughrabi Quarter in Jerusalem.
+As well demolishing more than a hundred homes of Muslim families and leaving hundreds of people homeless, this involved the destruction of historic sites.

 The Old City of Jerusalem and its walls were added to the List of World Heritage in Danger in 1982, after it was nominated for inclusion by Jordan.
 Noting the "severe destruction followed by a rapid urbanization," UNESCO determined that the site met "the criteria proposed for the inscription of properties on the List of World Heritage in Danger as they apply to both 'ascertained danger' and 'potential danger'."